The Dude at 20: fascinating facts about the legendary film The Big Lebowski

 What question did Jeff Bridges ask before every scene?
 Who is The Dude based on?
 And what does it mean, man?

-It's been 20 years since indie film legends the Coen brothers released The Big Lebowski — a film that got a mediocre reception of the box office, but later achieved feverish cult status.
+It's been 20 years since indie film legends the Coen brothers released The Big Lebowski — a film that got a mediocre reception at the box office, but later achieved feverish cult status.

 The story is one of mistaken identity, where a pot-smoking, bowling-loving, slacker dude named Jeff Lebowski (Jeff Bridges) — friends know him simply as "The Dude" — gets beaten and tangled in a kidnapping and extortion plot involving a millionaire and his wife.